How do I know when to place my next order for my gas appliance?

 A typical cabinet heater for example will take approximately 118 hours to consume 13kgs of gas if operated continuously on its lowest setting.

 Depending on the appliance there are also a number of ways to detect when gas is getting low in the cylinder as follows:

-For butane appliances (like a infrared cabinet heater) the flame intensity will drop on the ceramic plaques and the pilot burner flame will begin to ‘lift’, indicating a weak air gas mixture, and become noisy in operation.
+- For butane appliances (like an infrared cabinet heater) the flame intensity will drop on the ceramic plaques and the pilot burner flame will begin to ‘lift’, indicating a weak air-gas mixture, and become noisy in operation.